-Let’s March for the dead: Where is the justice for the late Mills?
+Let’s march for the dead: Where is the justice for the late Mills?

 Apparently, the late Mills was not on the side of corruption, and as a result, he earned himself more enemies than friends in the NDC.

-It is on record that prior to the scandalous Wayome’s judgement debt payment, the late Mills warned the ‘create, loot and share’ cabals not to effect payment, and yet the conspiratorial plotters defied the good old Mills orders and doled out the staggering amount to Wayome, who had no contract with the government of Ghana.
+It is on record that prior to the scandalous Wayome’s judgment debt payment, the late Mills warned the ‘create, loot and share cabals not to effect payment, and yet the conspiratorial plotters defied the good old Mills orders and doled out the staggering amount to Wayome, who had no contract with the government of Ghana.

-The alleged enmity between the late Mills and the echelon of the party may explain why they even obtrusively failed to recognise his achievements in their much publicised green book.
+The alleged enmity between the late Mills and the echelon of the party may explain why they even obtrusively failed to recognize his achievements in their much publicized green book.

 It would appear that the NDC apparatchiks are ungrateful towards the men and women who have worked strenuously to put the party on the map.